From Hull AWE

 - Meanings derived from postal franking include:

-- the postmark, or cancellation of a stamp by the Post Office by overprinting it, to prevent its re-use (a curious reversal of the original meaning - AWE would advise you to use postmark as a less ambiguous word);
+- the postmark, or cancellation of a stamp by the Post Office by overprinting it, to prevent its re-use (a curious reversal of the original meaning - AWE advises you to use postmark as a less ambiguous word);

 - certifying that no tax need be paid on certain shares (usually in the phrase franked income; the certificate is usually in the form of a tax credit given under a company's seal;